YuvaRajAF/country_carrier/README.md

-# country_carrier
+# Country and Service Provider Tracker
- Can track the country name and carrier name
+ Can track the country name and carrier(service provider) name

+## Run

+    `python main.py`
+- enter your number with country code in test.py